BernardoGG/ebov_SL_timtam/README.md

 ## Results

 - Sequencing was performed over the entirety of the study period.
-A larger proportion of cases were sequenced during June; epidemic growth continued through July with fewer numnbers of sequences produced.
+A larger proportion of cases were sequenced during June; epidemic growth continued through July with fewer numbers of sequences produced.

 ![Time series of the number of cases and sequences in each epidemiological week](./plots/ebov_SL_epidemic_plot.png)